 An interesting thing about doing something kind for someone is that it makes you feel good too.
 It’s a win-win situation and it’ll make the world a little bit brighter for everyone.
 Who doesn’t want that?

 Be the person you want to see in the world.

 For my list of favorite things I (mostly) own and/or recommend to fellow pet parents and occasionally random strangers, you can visit my Amazon store page here, https://www.amazon.com/shop/savingscatsanddogswhilesavingcash.
 I’ve included little notes about the products also.

-If you found this information helpful and would like to make a small donation to help with the ever-increasing cost to keep this site up and support my rescue efforts, here is my Paypal donation link.
+As I’m sure you noticed, I don’t have ads on my blog.
+While they do generate income, I find them annoying and distracting.
+Instead, if you found this information helpful and would like to make a donation to help with the ever-increasing cost to keep this site up and support my rescue efforts, my Paypal donation link is below.